 It is anticipated that the remodel will include a significant amount of new equipment.
-In addition, items received this year such as the lighting inventory and sewing machines will be used in the new facility.
-While we have, to date, replaced a large portion of our antiquated lighting inventory, there will be more equipment needed in the future, particularly with the addition of the Black Box/Studio Theatre.
-The current requests on the Instructional Equipment list are for items that will also be used in the remodeled theatre and Black Box/Studio Theatre.
-In many areas (computers, sound, wireless sound system and projections) Theatre Arts/SRT is out of date with technology and software is a key component.
+In addition, items received this year such as the lighting inventory will be used in the new facility.
+While we have, to date, replaced a large portion of our antiquated lighting inventory, there will be more equipment needed in the future, particularly with the addition of the Studio Theatre.
+The current requests on the Instructional Equipment list are for items that will also be used in the remodeled theatre and Studio Theatre.
+In many areas potentially not funded by the FF&E remodel budget, (computers, lighting inventory and a wireless sound system for example) Theatre Arts/SRT is out of date with technology and software is a key component.